A College Visit Checklist For a Valuable College Tour Trip

 By Kimberly Yavorski

-Here are the tips for college visits I’ve found most helpful over the years.
+Here is my college visit checklist, with the tips for college visits that I’ve found most helpful over the years.

 When considering students for admission, one of the things colleges look at is a student’s “demonstrated interest.”
 Colleges want to make sure they are accepting students who are likely to attend.